Updated 9 February 2017

-It looks very similar to the original model.
-The main difference is that it comes bundled with an audio adapter that allows the use of XLR pro microphones.
-The MA-400 (which costs $500 on its own) fits on the accessory shoe.
+It looks like the XC10.
+The main difference is the bundled MA-400 audio adapter that allows the use of pro microphones.
 As well as two XLR inputs, there’s a holder for a shotgun microphone, and physical control switches and dials under a clear cover on the top.
-It has a similar function to the detachable top handle for my XA20: I find it really handy to be able to adjust audio levels with dials rather than touchscreen.
+It has a similar function to the detachable top handle on Canon’s XA20 camcorder: I find it really handy to be able to adjust audio levels with dials rather than touchscreen.
 But the adapter makes the camera a lot bigger and less discreet.